safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-01 10:31:00 EDT >>

+Saving Artist Lives...
+The following artists are being listened to at the Legacy at Riverdale apartment.
+I must do this since I listened to Tina Turner one night, and she died the next day.
+Totally out of the blue.

+Trina
+Juvenile (No Limit)

+<<EOM

 2023-07-31 22:10:00 EDT >>

 OH.
 Just FYI.
 So much family disappeared in one spot cause we just owned it all.
 That church was there before we bought the land over 125 years ago.